abeeching/thm-stuff/soc1-learning-path/s06r06 Redline.md

 2. Comprehensive Collector: This configures the script to gather the most data from the host for further analysis.
 This can take up to an hour or more, and is good if you want a full analysis of the system.
 3. IOC Search Collector: This collects data that matches indicators of compromise (IOCs) that you create with teh IOC Editor.
 This is good if you already have known IOCs that you have gathered via threat intelligence, incident response, and/or malware analysis.

+(Note that the room suggests you create the analysis file.
+This will take too long and potentially fill up the entire disk space on the attached VM.
+For Task 4, we'll be using the file that was already created.)

 For this room, we will launch Redline from the taskbar and create a Standard Collector.
 We'll choose Windows as our target platform, and then under "Review Script Configuration" we will select "Edit your script."
 This allows us to choose what kind of data we want to collect from the host.
 - Memory: We can choose to collect memory data, including process listing, driver enumeration for Windows hosts, and hook detection for Windows hosts prior to Windows 10.
 In this room we will want to leave Hook Detection and Acquire Memory Image unchecked.
 - Disk: We can choose to collect data on disk partitions and volumes, along with enumerating files.